 Outline what qualifies you for the job.
 Mention your current position and the name of the company you work for.
 Briefly list relevant education or special training, especially if the employer is looking for candidates who have a particular degree or skill set.

 Be sure to link to your LinkedIn profile.
-Do you have an online portfolio with work samples as well?
-You will make the hiring manager’s job a whole lot easier by supplying the examples of your work.
+Do you have an online portfolio with work samples?
+Include links to your work.

 This is a big one.
-Choose the resume format that the company prefers... pdf, copy/past into a online form - whatever they request, deliver the resume in that format.
+Choose the resume format that the company prefers.
+PDF, text doc—whatever they ask for—deliver it in the format requested.
 Remember that hiring managers cannot see your entire profile on LinkedIn unless you are connected.